juji-io/datalevin/doc/query.md

 ### Join methods

-Currently, we consider four join methods.
+Currently, we consider three join methods.

 For two sets of where clauses involving two classes of entities respectively, e.g. `?e` and `?f`, we currently consider the following cases.
 If there